 The Nations and the State are committed to ensuring that Jimcy McGirt, Patrick Murphy, and all other offenders face justice for the crimes for which they are accused.
 We have a shared commitment to maintaining public safety and long-term economic prosperity for the Nations and Oklahoma.

-The Nations and the State are committed to implementing a framework of shared jurisdiction that will preserve sovereign interests and rights to self-government while affirming jurisdictional understandings, procedures, laws, and regulations that support public safety, our economy, and private property rights.
+The Nations and the State are committed to shared jurisdiction that will preserve sovereign interests and rights to self-government while affirming jurisdictional understandings, procedures, laws, and regulations that support public safety, our economy, and private property rights.
 We will continue our work, confident that we can accomplish more together than any of us could alone.

 - Amicus ("friend of the court" brief) filed by the Choctaw Nation and other parties.